SUBSCRIBE TODAY!

 Comments

-1. T.J James says:
+1. T.J James says

 I perfectly agree with Robinson.
 I am working in the field of local innovation in India for last 10 years.
 The situation is similar in India too.
 Our innovators from rural villages have developed viable ideas and technologies, however most of the technologies needed further refinements, design modification, ergonometric interventions and development.
 For that they need incubation support.
 Besides IPR for local innovators don’t have much value.
 Excellent article